New England Journal of Medicine September 21, 2017

 Tested

-Colchicine 0.5mg daily
+Colchicine 0.5 mg daily

 Population

-Patients with stable chronic coronary disease
+Patients with chronic coronary disease

 Comparator